Domeis/CV/README.md

 #### Grants
-* Principal Investigator, Fostering Future Fundamental Social Science Researchers Program, *College of Social Sciences, Seoul National University*, 2020
+* Principal Investigator, Role of Robot Body Language on the Perception of Physically Embodied Robots, *College of Social Sciences, Seoul National University*, 2020

 #### Memberships <br>